contact us q&a board ARHA Banner

 9. Penalties that may be invoked by the Watchdog Committee include:

-d.
-If a regular or alternate member of the Watchdog Committee is found in violation of the rules, the Chairman of the Board shall release him of his/her duties and that person shall never be permitted to again serve on the Watchdog Committee.
+D. If a regular or alternate member of the Watchdog Committee is found to have intentionally violated the rules, the Chairman of the Board shall release him of his/her duties and that person shall never be permitted to again serve on the Watchdog Committee.

-k.
-Unsportsmanlike Conduct: The Watchdog Committee has the authority, after thorough investigation of a protest charge or claim to disqualify a hound from past or future competition; to disqualify a handler from future competition; and to disqualify an owner from future competition for unsportsmanlike conduct whether such conduct occurs before a hunt, during hunt, in preparation for a hunt, in the aftermath of a hunt relating to the ownership of a hound, the registration of a hound, the drawing or rolling of a hound during a hunt, the breeding of a hound, or any other conduct which in the opinion of the Watchdog Committee amounts to cheating, sharp practices or unsportsmanlike conduct.
+K. Unsportsmanlike Conduct: The Watchdog Committee has the authority, after thorough investigation of a protest charge or claim to disqualify a hound from past or future competition; to disqualify a handler from future competition; and to disqualify an owner from future competition for unsportsmanlike conduct whether such conduct occurs before a hunt, during hunt, in preparation for a hunt, in the aftermath of a hunt relating to the ownership of a hound, the registration of a hound, the drawing or rolling of a hound during a hunt, the breeding of a hound, or any other conduct which in the opinion of the Watchdog Committee amounts to cheating, sharp practices or unsportsmanlike conduct.
+This includes but is not limited to abusing a hound, cursing, the use of illegal or non-prescribed drugs, the use of alcohol, the use of marijuana, threatening to harm another person or fighting. (see below) *.
 The disqualification of said hound, handler or owner shall be for a term not less than one year.
+At the discretion of the Watchdog Committee, all hounds owned, in whole or in part, by the handler, owner or spectator may be banned for a like period of time.
+This ban does not apply if the dogs are transferred to another individual not related to the banned owner.

 F. Rules Committee:

-1. This committee is made up of 3 members appointed by the Chairman of the Board.
+1. This committee is made up of 4 members, preferably one from each region, appointed by the Chairman of the Board.
 They serve 2-year terms.

 2. This committee shall be a standing committee that during the year collects recommendations for running rules or scoring procedure changes.
 This committee puts the suggested changes in proper order and presents them to the Executive Board.